 We consider a primary network with $N_P$ active primary links coexisting with $N_S$ active secondary links, with both networks transmitting over the same frequency band.
+The system model is shown in Fig.\ref{sysmodel}, where $G_{ij}^{(ps)}$ denoted as cross-channel gain is the path gain from $j$th. transmitting SU to the receiver in $i$th. primary link, $G_{ij}^{(ss)}$ is the path gain from the transmitter in the $j$th. secondary link to the receiver in the $i$th. secondary link, $G_{ij}^{(sp)}$ is the path gain from the transmitter in $j$th. primary link to the receiver in $i$th.
+SU link, $G_{ii}^{(pp)}$ is the path gain from the $i$th. primary transmitter to its corresponding receiver, and $G_{ii}^{(ss)}$ is the path gain from the $i$th. secondary transmitter to its corresponding receiver.
+While, $\Tilde{G}_{ij}^{(ps)}$ is the path gain from the transmitter in $j$th. secondary link to the transmitter in $i$th. primary link.

-In this section we focus on describing the setup for the PN, which is incumbent to the considered radio spectrum band.
+In this section we focus on describing the operation of the PN, which is incumbent to the considered radio spectrum band.
 Section \ref{thetech} will present the underlay DSA scheme implemented in the SN.
 We assume that the PUs receive service from $N_{PBS}$ transmitting base stations (BSs), and we call the ratio $N_P/N_{PBS}$ as the primary network load.
-Each PU is assigned to the base station with best channel gain.
+Each PU is assigned to the base station that presents the best channel gain.
 In addition, AMC is used in all transmissions (primary and secondary networks).
-This means that the transmitter has information about its link quality, in terms of SINR, and based on this assessment chooses from a set of options, the modulation scheme and channel coding rate that results in highest throughput while at the same time meeting a maximum bit error rate (BER) limit.
+This means that a transmitter has information about its link quality, in terms of SINR, and based on this assessment chooses, from a set of options, the modulation scheme and channel coding rate that results in highest throughput while at the same time meeting a maximum bit error rate (BER) limit.

-Let $P_i^{(p)}$ denote the transmit power in the $i$th. active primary link ($i=1,2,\dots,N_P$) and $G_{ij}^{(pp)}$ be the path gain from transmitter $j$ to receiver $i$, all in the PN.
-Then, in the absence of the SN, the SINR in the $i$th. primary link (which is used to decide on AMC mode) can be written as,
+Let $P_i^{(p)}$ denotes the transmit power in the $i$th. active primary link ($i=1,2,\dots,N_P$).
+Then, in the absence of the SN, the SINR in the $i$th. primary link (which is used to decide on the AMC mode) can be written as,

-where $\sigma^2$ is the background noise power.
+where $\sigma_p^2$ is the background noise power.

-In addition to AMC, without loss of generality we adopt for the primary network the variable transmit power allocation algorithm proposed in \cite{b5}.
+In addition to AMC, without loss of generality, we adopt for the primary network the variable transmit power allocation algorithm proposed in \cite{b5}.
 This is an iterative power control algorithm that converges to a global optimum solution that maximizes the product of SINRs across all active links.
-In the algorithm, the transmit power at the $i$th. primary link is updated in iteration $n+1$ as,
+In the algorithm, the transmit power at the $i$th. primary link is updated as,